SIC-POVMs and Compatibility among Quantum States: Three Pure States in Dimension Three

 After some algebra, one can prove from Eq.~(\ref{eq:PP-ODOP-trig}) that three pure states in~$d = 3$ are PP-ODOP incompatible if and only if

-This is the second error in CFS: the latter inequality should be $\geq$ rather than $>$, as written in CFS's formula (28).
-This is the more consequential error, since if the inequality is strict, then the example of three-party PP-incompatible states which CFS provide---our triplet (\ref{eq:example-set})---is not consistent with CFS's compatibility criterion.
-The error originates in CFS's expression (23), by neglecting zero as a possible value under the radical in the quadratic formula.
+This is the second glitch in CFS: the latter inequality should be $\geq$ rather than $>$, as written in CFS's Formula (28).
+This is the more consequential error, since if the inequality is strict, then the example of three-party PP-incompatible states which CFS provide---our triplet Eq.~(\ref{eq:example-set})---is not consistent with CFS's compatibility criterion.